-A former college football star, Jesse Lumsden made his Olympic debut at Vancouver 2010 less than a year after first testing for the Canadian bobsleigh program.
+A former college football star and son of a Canadian Football Hall of Famer, Jesse Lumsden made his Olympic debut at Vancouver 2010 less than a year after first testing for the Canadian bobsleigh program.
 As the brakeman for two-time Olympic medallist Pierre Lueders, Lumsden recorded a pair of fifth-place finishes in the two-man and four-man events.

 At Sochi 2014, Lumsden finished seventh in the two-man event with Canada-2 pilot Chris Spring.
 A shift in the crews for the four-man event put Lumsden in the Canada-3 sled with Justin Kripps, who had proven to be the best Canadian driver on the Sochi track.
 Eighth after the first heat, the sled overturned on turn 12 in the second heat.
 Lumsden was cleared medically to continue racing but the sled could not move out of last place.

 Lumsden had a standout college football career at McMaster University where he won the Hec Crighton Trophy as the most outstanding CIS player in 2004.
 He went on to play four years for the CFL’s Hamilton Tiger-Cats.
 In 2009 he signed with the Edmonton Eskimos, but in the first quarter of his first game he dislocated a shoulder, requiring season-ending surgery.

 In the spring of 2009 Lumsden was recruited to push-test for bobsleigh.
 He rehabbed his shoulder, and while not cleared to resume football, he was able to make his international bobsleigh debut in November 2009, winning a Europa Cup event with Lueders.
 His World Cup debut followed shortly after.
 After Vancouver 2010, Lumsden signed with the Calgary Stampeders, which would allow him to continue to pursue his bobsleigh career.
 He played three games, before suffering a torn left ACL which ended his season.